HadasBabayov/Anomaly-Detection-WebApp/README.md

 - index.html<br/>
 	The index.html shows the buttons of choose the algorithm, loading the files, check them and upload them.
 	The display.html shows the table with the information on the anomalies.
-	The css files are for the design of the html files.
+	The css files are for the design of the html files.<br/>

+Both the features we have to do, user case 1 and user case 2, use the same code.
+Most of the work in our application, learning and showing the detection anomalies, are in a function that handels the case of a '/' POST request.
+The response to this request is by a JSON which contains the results.
+The html page with the upload files button performs a '/detect' request, and the function that handels this case reuses the code by creating a fetch request to '/'.

 **Instructions for using the application:**
 - Prepare two CSV files : first of them is for learning, and the second one about the anomalies.
+The first line of the csv files has to be the features names.
 - Download IDE webStorm 2021.1.1 in order to run the application in a comfortable place.
 - Clone the project.
 - Install all the moudles we need for running the server, do it by writing in the terminal: npm install.